Wilmot Mountain Ski Patrol

 Candidate Program Overview – Getting Started, Year One:

-If accepted into the program you will be an incoming, first-year candidate working as a Mountain Host for the 2016/2017 season.
-All first-year Mountain Host candidates must complete the following three program elements prior to actively participating as a Mountain Host candidate.:
+All individuals who are accepted into the program In 2018-2019 start as a Mountain Host for their first season In 2019-2020.
+All first-year Mountain Host candidates must complete the following three program elements prior to actively participating as a Mountain Host candidate when Wilmot Mountain operations commence on or around December 1, 2019:

 Basic Patroller Program Overview – Year Two Options

-Once you have completed your first year of candidacy with our patrol as a Mountain Host, you may continue as a Mountain Host and/or be invited to continue to the next level of the program and prepare to become a Basic Ski Patroller.
+Once you have completed your first year of candidacy with our patrol as a Mountain Host, you may be invited to continue in one of two pathways based on your on-hill ski/board skills and level of interest in continuing education and training.
+You may choose to continue as a Mountain Host for a second season, or you may be encouraged to continue to the next level of the program and prepare to become an Alpine Ski Patroller.

-Patroller candidates go beyond first aid (OFC) training and must complete an Outdoor Emergency Care (OEC) course that is designed for first responders.
-In addition, patroller candidates must complete a higher level of CPR/AED certification designed for healthcare providers.
-Both the OEC course and the healthcare provider CPR/AED courses must be completed prior to the start of a candidate’s first season as a patroller candidate.
+Alpine Patroller candidates must complete a hill and toboggan test as well as a more intensive education course — Outdoor Emergency Care (OEC) — that is designed for first responders.
+In addition to the OEC course, Alpine Patrol candidates must also complete a higher level of CPR/AED certification designed for healthcare providers.
+Both the OEC course and the healthcare provider CPR/AED courses must be completed prior to the start of the candidate’s first season as an Alpine Patroller candidate.

 For more information about joining the Wilmot Ski Patrol program please contact: